JCPurser/Boids/README.md

 - **Up and Down**: Increase and decrease flock speed.

 ## To Do
-- Populate templates in boidBehaviour.py.
+- Populate templates for Migration and Evasion.
 - Add in greater UI interactability.
 - Integrate collaboration.
-    - Add some repoduction metric.
-(FIX THIS)
-    - Add in some cost to reproduction.
     - Consider, everytime two meet they undergo some resource interaction depending on C/D. See how ratio of C/D boids change over time.
 - Permit greater ranges of speed, prevent renormalising to 5.
-- Move velocity update, location update, and normalisation to behaviour.
 - Make different types of rules for how walls work.
-    - Make vector normalisation more generic.